Tuning Charge Order in $\kappa$-(BEDT-TTF)$_2$Hg(SCN)$_2$X (X=Br, Cl) via Uniaxial Strain: Abstract

 \section{Abstract}

-In condensed matter physics, experimental control of the properties of materials realizes the aspiration to physically govern the properties of materials and demonstrates an understanding of their underlying physics.
+In condensed matter physics, experimental control over material properties reflects a deep understanding of the underlying physics.
 In recent years, meaningful progress has been made towards a description of the physics of correlated electron systems, but examples of control of these systems remain rare.
 In this work, we confirm a phase diagram theoretically proposed for organic Mott insulators.
 We use $\kappa$-(BEDT-TTF)$_2$Hg(SCN)$_2$X (X=Br,Cl) (BEDT-TTF = bis(ethylenedithio)tetrathiafuvalene) materials as experimental realization of the proposed model and demonstrate the ability to tune them both ways across a phase border between a Mott insulator with a uniformly distributed charge and a charge ordered state through the application of uniaxial strain.
 We induce charge order at 33~K in the quantum dipole liquid material $\kappa$-(BEDT-TTF)$_2$Hg(SCN)$_2$Br through the application of tensile strain of 0.4\% along the c-axis.
 We suppress charge order down to 10~K in $\kappa$-(BEDT-TTF)$_2$Hg(SCN)$_2$Cl by applying a tensile strain of 1.6\% along the b-axis.
-We use Raman scattering spectroscopy to probe both the charge state and a soft mode of collective dipole fluctuations close to the phase border.
+We use Raman scattering spectroscopy to probe the charge state through analysis of charge sensitive molecular vibrations and a low frequency mode of collective dipole fluctuations close to the phase border.

 {\it Introduction---} Control of unconventional collective behavior in correlated electron systems requires the tuning of the strength or symmetry of the underlying interactions.
 Models describing the ground states of correlated materials provide a parametrization of a phase diagram and suggest a pathway to transform the collective electronic ground state.
 Physical realization of such control calls for a material that exists close to a phase boundary which is defined by an experimentally tunable parameter.
 Materials which host competing interactions produce exotic phase diagrams, where an understanding of the hierarchy of interactions can be reached by tuning the ground state through the application of external stimuli.